Behn Meyer: The company since the late 1990s

 The company decided to take a new approach.
 It abandoned its activities in technical areas and in the field of engineering, as well as its distribution of goods for end consumers, and instead focused its business activities on chemical products.
 The fact that the Group already had decades of experience in the chemical trade proved to be beneficial, particularly with regard to its stronger involvement in the importation, sales and distribution of fertilisers, crop protection products and insecticides since the 1960s.
-Another aspect was the fact that Malaysia and Indonesia had been strongly relying on oil palms since the 1960s and the company was able to offer special fertilisers for these palms, especially Nitrophoska.
+Another aspect was that Malaysia and Indonesia had been strongly relying on oil palms since the 1960s and the company was able to offer special fertilisers for these palms, especially Nitrophoska.
 The company's long-standing cooperation with the FELDA (1980–2009) also boosted its status and reputation in Malaysia.
 It purchased land in Sandakan (Malaysia) in 1997 and used the site for the construction of a group of buildings for the storage and processing of fertilisers.

 In the 1990s, it started to trade in additives for rubber processing and these activities went on to form a basis for the development of its polymer business.
 The company Performance Additives was founded in Malaysia in 1999 and focuses on the production, sales and distribution of additives for the rubber and plastics industries.
 The Ingredients division also started to take form, enabling the Group to offer additives for the food industry, for animal nutrition and for cosmetics.
 The Group additionally established its Performance Chemicals division, which offers a wide range of products for coatings, for the petroleum and petrochemical industry, for leather and textiles and for water purification.